ljerezchaves/ofswitch13/doc/source/ofswitch13-description.rst

 headers, which are necessary by OpenFlow pipeline processing.
 This is the only required modification to the |ns3| source code for |ofs13| usage.

+The incoming packet will be checked for conformance to the pipeline processing capacity defined by the ``OFSwitch13Device::PipelineCapacity`` attribute, measured in terms of throughput.
+Packets exceeding processing capacity are dropped, while conformant packets are sent to the pipeline at the |ofslib|
+library.

 To model OpenFlow hardware operations, the module considers the concept of *virtual TCAM* (Ternary Content-Addressable Memory) to estimate the average flow table search time.
-This search time is used to postpone the pipeline processing at the library.
 To provide a more realistic delay, the module considers that real OpenFlow implementations use sophisticated search algorithms for packet matching such as hierarchical hash tables or binary search trees.
-Because of that, the following equation is used to estimate the
+Because of that, the following equation is used to estimate the delay:
-delay:

 .. math::
   K * log_2 (n)

-where *K* is the ``OFSwitch13Device::TcamDelay`` attribute set to the time for a single TCAM operation, and *n* is the current number of entries on flow tables.
+where *K* is the ``OFSwitch13Device::TcamDelay`` attribute set to the time for a single TCAM operation, and *n* is the current number of entries on pipeline flow tables.

 Packets coming back from the library for output action are sent to the specialized ``OFSwitch13Queue`` provided by the module.
 An OpenFlow switch